-Understanding the aquatic ecosystem and demonstrating continual reduction of the refining sector's impacts the environment, especially into fr
+Understanding the aquatic ecosystem and demonstrating continual reduction of the refining sector's impacts

 Water in oil refining: continuous improvement over the years

 Like most heavy industries, oil refineries use large quantities of water, handling roughly six times more water than the quantity of crude oil they process.
 The industry has made important progress in reducing its water demand and improving the quality of its discharges into the environment, especially into fresh water systems.